Ricardosgeral/relier/README.md

     $ sudo ./raspbian-post-install.sh

 Next, you need to create your own JSON file with the google credentials To obtain it, follow instructions on this [Link](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials).
+Once you generated the JSON file edit the dummy file in the Raspberry Pi:

     $ sudo nano /home/pi/erosLab/service_creds.json